vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 Both the Supervisor and the Concierge offer custom resource definitions (CRDs) for configuration, which are protected by Kubernetes RBAC and typically only available for administrators to use.
-End-users typically cannot access these APIs, and they are not part of the authentication flows for end-users.
+End users typically cannot access these APIs, and they are not part of the authentication flows for end users.
 Changes to these resources are audited by the standard Kubernetes audit logging.

 The Pinniped Supervisor offers one additional API for administrators, which is an aggregated API called `OIDCClientSecretRequest` to create client secrets for `OIDCClient` resources.
-End-users typically cannot access this API (protected by Kubernetes RBAC), and it is not part of the authentication flows for end-users.
-This API is audited by both the standard Kubernetes audit logging and may emit Pinniped audit events.
+End users typically cannot access this API (protected by Kubernetes RBAC), and it is not part of the authentication flows for end users.
+This API is audited by the standard Kubernetes audit logging and may also emit Pinniped audit events.

 The Pinniped Concierge offers two public APIs for end-user authentication, which are both aggregated APIs.
-These will be audited by both the standard Kubernetes audit logging and may emit Pinniped audit events.
+These will be audited by the standard Kubernetes audit logging and may also emit Pinniped audit events.
 - `TokenCredendtialRequest`: This API authenticates a user and returns a temporary cluster credential for that user.
 - `WhoAmIRequest`: This API returns the username and group memberships of the user who invokes it.